World oil prices increased in markets

 Report informs, price for Brent crude oil also changed in the world markets.
-So, price for this crude up by 0,11% or 0,05 USD and amounted to 46,17 USD per barrel.
+So, price for this crudeup by 0,38% or 0,17 USD and amounted to 44,83 USD per barrel.

-Due to the forecasts, in case price for crude oil to be stable, average price of oil in 2015 expected to make 49 USD per barrel.

 Tural İbadlıNews Author